Keep the “Save Our Bacon” Act Out of the Farm Bill

 Gestation crates at Fair Oaks Farms in Fair Oaks Indiana.
 Taken during the tour on June 6, 2025

-Please copy and paste the letter below and send to your representatives.
+Please copy and paste the letter below and send it to your representatives.

 You can also sign on to this letter below.
 But sending it personally is more effective.
 Do both!

-Subject: I Urge You to Oppose Section 12006 in the Farm Bill
+Subject: I Urge You to Keep the Save Our Bacon Act Out of the Farm Bill

 Dear [Senator] [Last Name],

-As a constituent, I am writing to urge you to oppose the Farm Bill unless Section 12006, also known as the "Save Our Bacon Act," is removed.
-This provision would override voter-approved state laws like California’s Proposition 12, which was enacted to reduce the sale of some meat from pigs whose mothers were subjected to extreme confinement.
+As a constituent, I am writing to urge you to keep the “Save Our Bacon” Act out of the Farm Bill.
+This provision would override voter-approved state laws that were enacted to reduce the sale of some meat from pigs whose mothers were subjected to extreme confinement.

-Proposition 12 and similar laws are rooted in legitimate public health, consumer protection, and animal welfare concerns.
-The Supreme Court upheld California’s authority to regulate products sold within its borders in National Pork Producers Council v.
+State laws addressing animal production are rooted in legitimate public health, consumer protection, and animal welfare concerns.
+The Supreme Court upheld a state’s authority to regulate products sold within its borders in National Pork Producers Council v.
 Ross.
 Congress should not now use the Farm Bill to nullify the will of voters or strip states of their ability to set basic standards for products sold to their residents.

 Gestation crates confine pregnant pigs so tightly that they cannot turn around.
 A substantial body of veterinary and animal welfare science shows that this confinement causes physical and psychological harm, including abnormal repetitive behaviors, elevated stress responses, injuries, and the deprivation of basic movement and social behavior.